inspec/inspec-aws/docs/resources/aws_cloudwatch_anomaly_detector.md

 # aws_cloudwatch_anomaly_detector

-Use the `aws_cloudwatch_anomaly_detector` InSpec audit resource to test properties of a single specific AWS CloudWatch AnomalyDetector.
+Use the `aws_cloudwatch_anomaly_detector` InSpec audit resource to test properties of a single specific AWS CloudWatch anomaly detector.

-The AWS::CloudWatch::AnomalyDetector type specifies an anomaly detection band for a certain metric and statistic.
+The `AWS::CloudWatch::AnomalyDetector` type specifies an anomaly detection band for a certain metric and statistic.
 The band represents the expected "normal" range for the metric values.
 Anomaly detection bands can be used for visualization of a metric's expected values, and for alarms.

 ## Syntax